Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Enhanced Security: While HTTP/2 encouraged the use of HTTPS, QUIC has built-in encryption, making browsing inherently more secure.

-You can see the protocol version used by your website from the browser devtools, in the Network panel. h2 means HTTP/2 and h3 means HTTP/3:
+You can see the protocol version your website uses in the browser devtools, in the Network panel. h2 means HTTP/2 and h3 means HTTP/3: